qubekit/QUBEKit/README.md

 For the software not available through Anaconda, either git clone them and install:

     git clone http://<git_address_here>
+    cd <location of cloned package>
     python setup.py install

 or follow the described steps in the respective documentation.

+You should now be able to use QUBEKit straight away from the command line or as an imported Python module.

 ## Help